CDLUC3/dmptool-migration/docs/Projects.md

 **These migrations cannot be run until [USERS migration](Users.md), [AFFILIATIONS migration](Affiliations.md) and [TEMPLATE migration](Template.md) have been completed.**

-After the migration we will need to run a script to generate the DMPHub JSON records
+After the migration we will need to run scripts to assign a DMP ID to all the plans with a `TEMP#<id>` placeholder value.
+We then need to generate the DynamoDB common standard JSON records.

+---
+**IMPORTANT:**
+There are 36 plans with a NULL `org_id`.
+We could run an additional pass/query to derive the affiliation information from the plan's owner.
+The records however are older than 2020, have not been registered and are mostly test plans (11 are private).
+Suggest we ignore these:
+`SELECT id, title, visibility, updated_at FROM plans WHERE org_id IS NULL order by updated_at desc;`
+---

 ### PLANS (136,226 rows)
 ---